 Capitalizing businesses quickly jumped in to fill the void created by the federal Controlled Substances Act, which strictly prohibits the use and sale of marijuana because of the presence of THC, not CBD.
 CBD is increasingly legal thanks to reform at the state level and a growing regulatory grey area, but the cannabinoid doesn’t appear out of thin air.
 In order to produce CBD oil, you must first harvest high-CBD hemp or cannabis plants, legally.
 In the United States, this requires growers to be licensed in their state either as an industrial hemp farmer or a medical/recreational marijuana grower.
 Not all states provide these licenses, and where some do, each type of license has a completely different set of parameters, rules, and regulations, including to whom you can sell your products.

-Needless to say, the rabid overnight demand for CBD oil, combined with the intricacies of a nation involved in a drug war, created a very confusing topic, and an opportunity for businesses to sell snake oil.
+Needless to say, the rabid overnight demand for CBD oil — for humans and pets alike — combined with the intricacies of a nation involved in a drug war, created a very confusing topic, and an opportunity for businesses to sell snake oil.
 Still today, people are discovering the wonders of CBD and yearning for information on how to obtain it.
 In an effort to untangle this web, here’s a go-to guide for understanding the differences between hemp-derived and marijuana-derived CBD oils.

 Hemp CBD Oil